switchdoclabs/SDL_ESP32_BC24_AIRQUALITY/README.md

 <H2>Testing</H2>

+Note: After power up, it can take up to 5 minutes for the Air Quality sensor to start giving reasonable data.
+The sensor has to warm up and stabilize.
+Generally you will see higher pollution values until the process is complete.

 You can see the values of the current air quality going by on the Arduino serial monitor.
 The LEDs should all be green unless you are in a polluted environment.